edinburgh-napier/set09121/lectures/lecture6.md

 - A basic form of polymorphism is *ad-hoc polymorphism*.
 - This means we can have the same method name, but with different parameters and return type.
 - Object-orientation generally allows this through method overloading.
-- Not that parameters are the real way of distinguishing methods - the return type cannot be different for the same parameters.
+- Note that parameters are the real way of distinguishing methods - the return type cannot be different for the same parameters.

 ```
 class A